biju-j/testapi/README.md

 Core API tests - Steps to run

     1. Clone automat-api Repo.

     2. cd automat-api

     3. Checkout branch jsapitests & pull

     4. Run setup as npm run setup

-    5. Run Tests as npm run apitests or from /automat-api run $mocha ./tests/apitests.js --reporter mochawesome
+    5. Run Tests as npm run apitests

        Tests will be run and Passing and Failing(Red) tests displayed.
        FAILURES are expected due to few Negative tests and lack of Permissions for the user.

-       Test Reports will be available under /automat-api/mochawesome-reports/mochawesome.html
+       Test Reports will be available under /automat-api/reports/automat-api.html Test Logs will be available under /automat-api/logs